dev-sys-do/kudo/docs/proposals/cli.md

 kudoctl is the official cli client implementation for kudo.

+## Definitions

+**Node :** A machine running the kudo agent.

+**Workload :** A definition of a task (executable/virtual machine/container) to execute.

+**Ressource :** A definition of a user or a workload, something that can be defined and sent to the kudo controller.

+**Instance :** A ressource that has been applied to the kudo nodes/cluster, example : an instance of a container workload is representing the container running with the arguments of the workload definition.

 ## Global flags

 | Name              | Shorthand | Values     | Default        | Description                                                                       |